Practice Privacy Statement

 How do we store and protect your personal information?

 Your personal information may be stored at our practice in various forms.
-The records from Biota St Medical Centre0, and electronic records, also visual where applicable.
+The records from Holland Park Family Medical Practice, and electronic records, also visual where applicable.

 Our practice stores all personal information securely.
 Only authorized people/clinical staff have access with individual passwords.